-Ismene, consumed with a myriad of emotions, remained silent.
+Ismene, consumed with innumerable emotions, remained silent.
 She noticed the slight twitch of muscle in Othniel’s cheek before he turned his penetrating stare to her.
 He bowed his head and walked away.

-Ismene watched him, a stunned silence rekindling every awkward feeling she possessed about their relationship.
+Ismene watched him, a stunned silence rekindling every awkward feeling she’d possessed upon arriving here weeks ago.
 Her mind whirled with warring thoughts.
 She refused to feel guilt, as if she’d done something wrong.
 Othniel obviously didn’t like Kendric, but she couldn’t understand why.
 In fact, Ismene was sure they would be great friends if they’d set their male egos aside.

 Ismene lifted her chin.
 She did not want anyone’s pity, and she was sure Kendric pitied her at that very second.
 Othniel had barely acknowledged her.
-“No. No apology, my lord.
+“No. No apology.
 I am sorry to have kept you from your responsibility with my selfish pouting,” she said with as regal a tone as she could muster.
 Kendric’s next words made her brave front falter for a second.

 “You are not selfish, Ismene.
 And if that was pouting, I’d take that over certain other people’s disdainfulness any day.”

-Ismene’s mouth dropped open, but he bowed again and was gone before she could make any reply.
+Ismene’s mouth dropped open, but he bowed again, to her and then to Helein.
+He was gone before she could think to make any reply.

-“Close your mouth before you swallow a fly,” Helein said from where she sat embroidering.
+“Close your mouth before you swallow a fly,” Helein said from where she resumed her seat.
+She slowly worked her embroidery, but her next low words carried the saddest undertone.
 “And don’t let the viper’s beautiful dance fool you.
 His venom is meant to kill, and his bite is lethal.”